 “Since this footage was taken, last year, every poultry house on the farm has been inspected by our customers, an independent vet and the APHA notified.
 Each of these inspections concluded the farm is operating to good standards including the health and welfare of the birds.”

 Not only is this statement ludicrous, it is factually incorrect.
 The footage from Viva!
-Campaigns was shot in between March 2022 and May 2022, and there are timestamped images to prove this.
+Campaigns was shot between February 2022 and April 2022.
+This timestamped evidence has been handed over to authorities.
 Clearly, they are simply looking to sweep the fetid standing water down the drain rather than acknowledge the systemic cruelty inherent in factory farming semi-aquatic birds.

 To stop the horrors of factory farming, the number one thing you can do is go vegan.

 Viva! is a registered charity 1037486www.viva.org.ukViva! is the UK’s leading vegan campaigning charity